sheehui/tp/docs/UserGuide.md

 #### Caution

-Cautions are around to warn you of potential unwanted side effects that may occur when using certain features of DonnaFin if you fail to follow this guide properly or tamper with application files without adequate knowledge.
+Cautions are around to warn you of potential pitfalls that unfamiliar users may encounter.
+For example, if you fail to heed warnings around commands like `clear` or tamper with application files without adequate knowledge, you may inadvertantly lose data permanently.

 <div markdown="span" class="alert alert-warning">
 :exclamation: Here lies a cautionary tale!